Tape-Dispenser/urcl-programs/README.md

 # urcl-programs
 An archive of many of the useful and/or interesting URCL/URCL++ programs.
-To get your URCL/URCL++ program in here, either make an issue on this repository with your program, along with a short description, or message me on discord at Tape#8369
+To get your URCL/URCL++ program in here, either make an issue on this repository with your program, along with a short description, or message me on discord at Tape#8369.
+Full credit for programs should be included in your submission, and will be added in comments at the top of all programs, along with how to use a program (if applicable).
+If you wish to submit a program made by someone else, make sure you have their permission to do so.